The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Not everything should be templated.
 Creative decisions, strategic thinking, and client-specific problem-solving need custom attention.

-A coach tried to template her coaching calls.
-Built a 30-question script.
-Followed it religiously.
-Clients hated it.
+A coach tried to template her coaching calls by building a 30-question script and following it religiously, and clients hated it.

 “It feels robotic,” one said.
 “Like you’re not actually listening to me.”